herronelou/nuke_dag_capture/README.md

 ## Usage

+This script can be utilized in two methods.

-For now the easiest way to use the script when required is to copy and paste the content of [dag_capture.py](dag_capture.py) into the Nuke script editor and execute the whole thing.
+The first is a temporary approach where you can directly copy and paste the contents of [dag_capture.py](dag_capture.py) into the script editor and execute it entirely.

-Feel free to contact me if you want to install in a menu.py and can't figure it out yourself.
+The second method involves a more permanent setup.
+To do this, add the repository folder to the `%userprofile%/.nuke/init.py` file.
+If the init.py file does not exist in your `%userprofile%/.nuke/` directory, simply copy the one provided in `dot_nuke` folder.
+Then, adjust the path in the copied `init.py` file to correspond with the location where you cloned this repository.

 Pick a path for the desired location of the screenshot (.png format) and edit the options in the UI if necessary (defaults should work okay).